newrelic-experimental/gha-new-relic-exporter/README.md

 ## License

-Github Action Exporter is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.
+Github Actions New Relic Exporter is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.

->Github Action Exporter also use source code from third-party libraries.
+>Github Actions New Relic Exporter also use source code from third-party libraries.
 You can find full details on which libraries are used and the terms under which they are licensed in the third-party notices document.